Detection rules schema¶

 explanation = explain(rule, rule_body=raw_text)

-The explainer never raises for recoverable conditions (LLM offline, invalid JSON, rate-limit).
-Returns a RuleExplanation with confidence=0.0 and a diagnostic summary so callers can render something safe:
+The explainer never raises for recoverable conditions.
+On any failure it returns a RuleExplanation with confidence=0.0 and a diagnostic summary:

 | LLM error | "explanation unavailable: llm error (<ExceptionName>)" |